 - Gas and bloating

-Within hours after stopping sugar consumption, your body’s hormone levels will change.
-Your insulin levels will start to decrease and allow your body to burn stored fats for energy.
-After a few days, your lipid and triglyceride levels will drop and your taste buds will crave less sugar to feel satisfied.
-However, you may suffer from many of the side effects listed above.
+Within hours after stopping sugar consumption, a body’s hormone levels will change.
+The insulin levels will start to decrease and allow the body to burn stored fats for energy.
+After a few days, lipid and triglyceride levels will drop, and taste buds will crave less sugar to feel satisfied.
+However, one may suffer from many of the side effects listed above.

 Don’t Go Cold Turkey

-The human body relies on many elements of food and drinks to run efficiently, sugar is one of those elements.
-This is the reason many health professionals do not recommend that you cut sugar completely out of your diet when attempting to detox.
-Instead, they recommend that you reduce sugars to a more refined amount, possibly just eating a little fruit after a meal for example.
+The human body relies on many elements of food and drinks to run efficiently; sugar is one of those elements.
+This is the reason many health professionals do not recommend that a person cuts sugar completely out of the diet when attempting to detox.
+Instead, they recommend that one reduces sugars to a more refined amount, possibly just eating a little fruit after a meal, for example.

-Cutting sugar completely out of your diet would not only enhance your withdrawal symptoms, but it would also be incredibly unhealthy in the long run.
-Furthermore, the idea of not having sugar at all can be detrimental to your mentality while attempting to detox.
-Despite everything, consuming sugar is a pleasurable experience, one that you would be telling yourself to completely remove from your life.
+Cutting sugar completely out of the diet would not only enhance withdrawal symptoms, but it would also be incredibly unhealthy in the long run.
+Furthermore, the idea of not having sugar at all can be detrimental to mentality while attempting to detox.

 Most people find the best, and most effective way to detox is gradually cutting back.
-This way, withdrawal symptoms are far less noticeable and you are more likely to keep that positive feeling of doing something that is good for your health.
-This makes it less likely that you will give up the detox completely.
+This way, withdrawal symptoms are far less noticeable, and a person is more likely to keep that positive feeling of doing something that is good for the health.
+This makes it less likely that one will give up the detox completely.

 When it comes to methods of cutting back, there are a few ways of approaching the detox.
-One method is only withdrawing for one day a week, and gradually increasing that by a measure of time every week until you reach an ideal level of sugar consumption.
+One method is only withdrawing for one day a week, and gradually increasing that by a measure of time every week until one reaches an ideal level of sugar consumption.
 An alternative method is to add water to drinks.
-This way there is a reduction in the amount of sugar you intake with every drink.
-You can gradually reduce it more and more, eventually replacing sugary drinks altogether with a healthier option.
+This way, there is a reduction in the amount of sugar with every drink.
+One can gradually reduce it more and more, eventually replacing sugary drinks altogether with a healthier option.

 Dealing With Sugar Withdrawal